-If you are planning to start a new project this year which is scheduled to go live after January 2019, we recommend to start the development on the most recent release in 3.1 series.
-You might need to continually upgrade to the next available 3.1 version (Beta, RC) and ultimately upgrade to 3.1 LTS version prior to going live with the project.
+If you are planning to start a new project this year which is scheduled to go live after January 2019, we recommend to start the development on the most recent release in 4.x series.
+You might need to continually upgrade to the next available 4.0, 4.1 versions (Beta, RC) and ultimately upgrade to 4.1 LTS version prior to going live with the project.

 OroCRM Community Edition Releases¶